-9 Ways to Involve Freeriders in Your Club
+9 Ways to Involve Freeriders

 1. Embrace Technical Trail Projects

 Freeriders want technical trails and are willing to build them to suit their needs.
 The recent growth of unauthorized trail construction with added stunts, drops and other technical trail features proves this.
-If your club builds technical trails - with land manager permission, of course - you'll attract freeriders to trailwork days and other club events.
+If your group builds technical trails - with land manager permission, of course - you'll attract freeriders to trailwork days and other events.

 2. Work with Land Managers to Create Special-Use Technical Trail and Stunt Areas

 Narrow bridges, teeter-totters, log rides and other technical trail features are becoming increasingly popular with mountain bikers.
 Most of the time, however, these features are constructed without authorization.
 For liability and other reasons, land managers have concerns with these structures on popular trails.
 However, many land managers are open to the idea of having special use zones or playgrounds for these types of stunts, similar to skateboard or snowboard parks.
 Work with freeriders and your local land manager to create these opportunities.
 Many land managers are also open to the idea of designing trails with a variety of options, allowing experts to take one line while offering others an alternative.

 3. Open Communication between Freeriders and Land Managers